-Another reason to consider an adjustable-rate mortgage is this; if the rate is significantly lower than a fixed-rate option then it might be something to consider even if you plan on having the mortgage a long time.
-A word of caution make sure you fully understand all the ins-and-outs of the adjustable-rate mortgage you are considering.
+Another reason to consider an adjustable-rate mortgage is this; if the rate is significantly lower than a fixed-rate option then it might be something to consider even if you plan on having the mortgage for a long time.
+A word of caution make sure you fully understand all the ins and outs of the adjustable-rate mortgage you are considering.

 Decide On How Much Income You Want To Allocate To A Mortgage

 The mortgage industry does have limits on how much of your income can be allocated to your total mortgage payment however we suggest a more conservative approach.

 For those that will not be seeing significant increases in income over the next 5-10 years we suggest a Debt-To-Income (DTI) ratio of 35%-40%.
 If your income is expected to grow significantly over the next 5-10 years then we suggest a DTI of 40%-45%.

 Can you get an approval at higher DTI levels?